Erick Rengifo / Co-Founder

 Desiree Bermudez / Team Member

-María del Pilar Gómez Vallejo / Leader of Javeriana University
+María del Pilar Gómez / Spes Nova project Leader of Javeriana Cali University - Fordham University

-María del Pilar is Assistant Professor at the Javeriana Cali University in Colombia and teaches entrepreneurship, entrepreneurial Mindset and Leadership and team work.
+María del Pilar is an assistant Professor at the Javeriana Cali University in Colombia and teaches entrepreneurship, entrepreneurial Mindset and Leadership and team work.
 She led a joint Javeriana/Fordham University fair trade, project that focused on Colombian artisans making handcrafts for sale in the U.S.

 Her research interests include entrepreneurship as well as entrepreneurial education, motivation, leadership, and skills development on both the graduate and undergraduate levels.
 She also attends MBA students in their case study development for their degree.
 Her textbook, La Mentalidad Emprendedora (2019) is used in 14‐16 undergraduate courses each semester at Javeriana University.

 Professor Gomez received her undergraduate degree in business administration from San Buenaventura University and her Master degree in education/human development from the same university.

 María Camila Pascuas / Spes Nova Project assistant of Javeriana University - Fordham University